 Given this commitment, Nihon Kohden developed the AED Linkage AED remote monitoring system.
 This system helps support daily maintenance by notifying customers of issues with the AED, or the expiration date of the AED’s electrode pads and batteries, using an email generated based on information gathered from a self-test performed by the AED unit and sent to a server via a remote monitoring terminal.
 Nihon Kohden is dedicated to providing an environment where all of its customers can be able to readily use an AED with peace of mind.

-Nihon Kohden organizes a vital signs seminar and seminars co-sponsored with academic societies and for all physicians and other healthcare professionals as part of its efforts to ensure the latest, most advanced medical devices are used and understood correctly on frontlines of medicine.
+Nihon Kohden organizes vital signs seminars and seminars co-sponsored with academic societies and for all physicians and other healthcare professionals as part of its efforts to ensure the latest, most advanced medical devices are used and understood correctly on frontlines of medicine.

 In July 2004, Automated External Defibrillators (AED) were approved for uses by the general public in Japan and since then many public facilities have installed AED units onsite.